geoscixyz/em/content/case_histories/mt_isa/survey.rst

 Following the work {link: general basics of survey design} we invert the synthetic data using 2D algorithm.
 The parameters used in the inversion were:  xxxxx.
 The Mt.
 Norvit Horizon is evident.

+Using 2D forward modelling, we can also visualize where current flows and where charge buildup occurs in our single pole source experiment.
+The interactive figure below shows how current flows through the earth for a given source location.
+Note in particular how current is channelled into the conductive circular unit and away from the steeply dipping resistive units.
+We can also clearly see charge buildup occuring at the interfaces between units.

+.. raw:: html
+  :file: ./images/Isa_Current.html

+Current density (arrows) and charge density (color) for a range of source locations (Powered by: `SimPEG <http://www.simpeg.xyz/>`_).